raraz15/electronic_music_downloader/README.md

 2. Makes Youtube searches for finding these tracks.
 3. Only downloads the tracks if they satisfy certaion criteria.

-The spotify_playlist_download.sh pipeline does the same as above, with only the exception of it gets the track information from a Spotify playlist.
-To use this functionality you should follow Installation [part 5](#5-get-spotify-client-information-optional).
+The spotify_playlist_download.sh pipeline does the same as above, but it gets the track information from a Spotify playlist.
+To use this functionality you should follow Installation [Part 5](#5-get-spotify-client-information-optional).

 Example of a track metadata: